 Another example was an active tweeter who devoted much of his spare time campaigning against Animal Testing and promoting extreme political views.
 His application to join a key service provider to AstraZeneca ended quickly.

-A highly topical example is the recent hijack of HMVs twitter feed earlier this month, the tweets from unfired, recently dismissed members of staff were swiftly deleted, but only after 1,000 of copies had been made and distributed.
+A highly topical example is the recent hijack of HMVs twitter feed last year, the tweets from recently dismissed members of staff were swiftly deleted, but only after 1,000 of copies had been made and distributed.

 Your digital footprint is indelible.
 Your Facebook/Twitter accounts can be deleted, but the data will remain somewhere.
 Worse still, the majority of your digital footprint cannot be deleted by you but can be found by anyone.